ropensci/rfishbase/inst/doc/rfishbase/source/rfishbase.md

-`rfishbase` has been available to R users through the [Comprehensive R Archive Network](http://cran.r-project.org/web/packages/rfishbase/) since October 2011, and has an established user base.
+`rfishbase` has been available to R users through the [Comprehensive R Archive Network](http://cran.r-project.org/web/packages/rfishbase/) since October 2011, and has a growing user base.
 The project remains in active development to evolve with the needs of its users.
 Users can view the most recent changes and file issues with the package on its development website on Github, ([https://github.com/ropensci/rfishbase](https://github.com/ropensci/rfishbase))